-As a state-chartered bank, Dacotah Bank provides banking, insurance, mortgage, and trust services to customers who enjoy existing financial relationships with us.
+As a state-chartered bank, Dacotah Bank provides banking, insurance, mortgage, and trust and wealth management services to customers who enjoy existing financial relationships with us.
 We also market these services to prospective customers residing in or doing business from our defined trade area.
-Our trade area consists of North Dakota and South Dakota and adjacent counties of states bordering the Dakotas.
+Dacotah Bank's trade area includes all of North Dakota; all of South Dakota; the following counties in western Minnesota: Becker, Big Stone, Chippewa, Clay, Clearwater, Cottonwood, Douglas, Grant, Jackson, Kandiyohi, Kittson, Lac qui Parle, Lincoln, Lyon, Mahnomen, Marshall, Murray, Nobles, Norman, Otter Tail, Pennington, Pipestone, Polk, Pope, Red Lake, Redwood, Renville, Rock, Stevens, Swift, Traverse, Wilkin and Yellow Medicine; the following counties in Iowa: Lyon and Osceola; and the counties in Montana, Wyoming and Nebraska that are adjacent to North Dakota and South Dakota.

 While competing very effectively with multi-billion dollar, out-of-state banking interests, we pride ourselves in remaining a community bank large enough to service most customers and small enough to react to their special needs. ”We believe in staying close to our customers,” says Rod Fouberg, DBI’s Chairman of the Board. ”Our company’s decision making is focused on both customer and community.”